Learn all about minor scales on piano, including how minor scales are made, the three types, and how to play them.

 Minor Scale Solfege: Transforming a Major Scale into a Minor Scale

 You might notice that not only is the half/whole step pattern different, minor scales also have their own solfege!
 This is the other trick to minor scales: You can change any major scale into a minor scale by changing notes 3, 6, and 7 – MI, LA, and TI.
 Simply lower each of these notes by a half step, and voila, you have a minor scale!

 Relative Major and Minor

 Like major scales, every minor scale has a unique key signature – a set of sharps or flats that belong only to that minor scale.
 However, every key signature actually goes with one major and one minor scale.
 When a major and minor scale share a key signature, they’re called relatives.

-The funny thing is, relative majors and minors never start on the same key!
+The funny thing is, relative major and minor scales never start on the same note!
 C major, for example, actually isn’t related to C minor.
 They’re parallel to each other, but they aren’t relatives because they each have a different key signature.

 So what minor key is related to C major?
 Drumroll please…A minor!
 When you start on A and follow the whole/half step pattern for a minor scale, you wind up with no sharps or flats – just like C major!
 There’s an easy trick to finding any major key’s relative minor: the relative minor always starts on LA, or note number 6, of the major scale.
 Alternatively, start on DO and go down a 3rd in the major scale – you’ll end up in the same place.

 The Three Types of Minor Scales

 There’s only one type of major scale, but there are actually three kinds of minor scales.
 Well, sort of.
 It’s more like one basic minor scale with two variations.
 Here’s a quick breakdown of the different types of minor scales piano players can explore: